 Mindfulness is the ability to bring attention to one’s self-awareness, to recognize how you are thinking or feeling at any one moment.
 However, going beyondmindfulness means that you redirect the calm, organized, and insightful state gained from mindfulness into an extremely productive knowledge-gaining process, a process which helps boost your memory, your ability to reason and succeed in every area of your life.

-By using the 5-step learning technique I have developed and speak about in my new book, Think, Learn, Succeed (and will teach about at my 2018 Conference), you will train your brain to grow effective and useful memory networks that can help you get a A+ on that exam, pass that new management course with flying colors, get that degree or accomplish whatever you put your mind to.
+By using the 5-step learning technique I have developed and speak about in my new book, Think, Learn, Succeed, you will train your brain to grow effective and useful memory networks that can help you get a A+ on that exam, pass that new management course with flying colors, get that degree or accomplish whatever you put your mind to.
 You will be firing up your mind to think, learn, and succeed!